-How to get to the Arc de Triomphe, hours and price
+How to access to the Arc de Triomphe?

 Driving around the roundabout is Paris’ ultimate driving challenge, especially during rush hours.Address: